-Our law firm was founded by Attorney Kevin Trombold, a criminal defense attorney who has been practicing law for over 20 years.
-We work with clients from every walk of life.
+Our law firm was founded by an exceptional individual – Attorney Kevin Trombold, a criminal defense attorney with over 20 years of experience practicing law.
+Our clients are at different walks of life, and we treat them all equal.
 Our legal team is comprised of attorneys who believe that each and every client deserves a strong, strategic defense, regardless of the nature of the allegations, the individual’s past criminal history, lifestyle or other factors.

 You could stand to lose more than your freedom; you could quite literally lose your opportunity to live your life.
 So trust your case and your future to some of the region’s most well-regarded defense lawyers.
 If you’re seeking a top Everett criminal defense lawyer, contact The Law Offices of Kevin Trombold, LLC.
-We’ll provide you with a fully-confidential case consultation.
-Just call 206-382-9200.
+We’ll offer you a case consultation, all fully-confidential.
+Reach out to us at 206-590-7667.

 Common Concerns and FAQs Following an Arrest in Everett, Washington

 Defense lawyers understand what’s at stake, so we know how frightened and distressed our clients can feel.
-We try to reduce some of this stress by taking the time to address your questions and concerns because often, the imagined consequences are far worse than the realistic consequences!
+We try to reduce some of this stress by striving to dedicate our time to answer your questions and concerns because often, the imagined consequences are far worse than the realistic consequences!

 Our legal team has assembled an overview of some common concerns that we discuss at The Law Offices of Kevin Trombold, LLC.